Cotinus coggygria "The Smoke Bush"

 Cotinus-coggygria-with-Cornus-10-x-8

-Cotinus will grow in most soils and will tolerate partial shade, although partial shade is better suited to the green-leaved varieties, as opposed to purple and red, which require more sun.
-There are several varieties of the Cotinus coggygria (illustrated centre) such as 'Royal purple' image left and centre which has lovely purple foliage.
+Cotinus will grow in most soils and will tolerate partial shade.
+Partial shade is better suited to the green-leaved varieties, as opposed to purple and red, which require more sun.
+There are several varieties of the Cotinus coggygria illustrated above in the centre C 'Royal purple' image left and centre which has lovely purple foliage.
 Cotinus 'Royal purple' with its purple leaves creates contrast in the border, as in the image right with Alchemilla mollis (Lady's mantle) making a good border combination.

-There are also varieties of Cotinus Coggygria which have red leaves, 'Flame' and 'Grace' both of which also have the RHS garden merit award.
 Cotinus coggygria have strong autumn colour, especially 'Flame' and 'Grace'.
 The image left shows Cotinus planted alongside Cornus and the contrast is attractive, well worth planting as part of a shrub border.
-Cotinus matures into a large shrub as the image far right displays and it is best to check the label for overall size to ensure you have space in the border.
-Cotinus can be pruned and quite severely if needed although it may sulk for a season a bit.
+Cotinus matures into a large shrub as the image above right displays and it is best to check the label for overall size to ensure you have space in the border.

 How to Grow Cotinus coggygria The Smoke Bush